drpump/stock-watcher/README.md

 * KAFKA_BOOTSTRAP
     Kafka bootstrap host+port for publishing quotes to Kafka.
 Default is `dev-cluster-kafka-bootstrap.kafka.svc.cluster.local:9092` (strimzi k8s cluster called `dev-cluster` in `kafka` namespace)
 * KAFKA_DISABLE
     If set to any value, kafka will not be used.
-Quotes will be logged (printed to stdout in this case).
-Intended primarily for troubleshooting without kafka.
+Quotes will be printed to stdout in JSON format.
+Intended primarily for troubleshooting without kafka, but you could feed it elsewhere.
 * ALPACA_POLL
     Polling intercal for `poll-watcher.py` in seconds, default is 300s (5 minutes)